Signolteam/coding-challenges/README.md

 PORT=5432
 DATABASE="signoldb"

-- if you've chosen the local postgresQL instance, you can use `npm run seed` to seed your db
+- if you've chosen the local postgresQL instance, you can use `npm run seed` to seed your db before starting it
 - `npm run start`

 Note that there might be slight differences in the functions between the sam2 repo and the other frontend/server repos, so it is best to use one group or the other (sam2/frontend + sam2/backend, or frontend + server).